Senior software developer with extensive experience in satellite image

 - Used prior TPOCC, C, UNIX, and VMS experience to assist other members of

 the group in the design, code, test, and integration of various subsystems,

 including the X/Motif-based GUIs, the real-time telemetry and command

 - Developed tools and simulators used to test our software and to integrate

 program that arbitrates the primary/backup status of the redundant

 engineering of the existing TPOCC software and, when time permitted,

 worked on upgrading that software to ANSI C standards.

-Programmer/analyst for TPOCC, a NASA R&D project to
+Payload Operations Control Center), a NASA R&D project to build a

 and readily adaptable to new missions.
 (1987 - 1992)